-WALLA WALLA, Wash. – Cody Escott (Sr., Vancouver, Wash.) and Domenico Del Prete (Fr., Tigard, Ore.) each scored a second-half goal to help the Wildcats edge Northwest Conference opponent Whitman 2-1 Sunday afternoon at the Whitman Athletic Fields.
+WALLA WALLA, Wash. – Cody Escott and Domenico Del Prete (Soph., Tigard, Ore.) each scored a second-half goal to help the Wildcats edge Northwest Conference opponent Whitman 2-1 Sunday afternoon at the Whitman Athletic Fields.

 The victory gave first-year head coach Chuck Bechtol his first win over a league opponent, and marked the first time in six seasons Linfield (3-2, 1-1 NWC) earned points on its annual trip to eastern Washington.

 Leland Matthaeus contributed Whitman’s only goal of the match in the 52nd minute.